canonical/github-runner-operator/README.md

 ## COS
 The charm is designed to provide comprehensive metrics and monitoring capabilities for both the Runners and the Charm itself.
-These metrics are made available through the `metrics-logging` integration with the `loki_push_api` interface.
+These metrics are made available through the `cos-agent` integration with the `cos_agent` interface.
 Additionally, a Grafana Dashboard is included to help visualize these metrics effectively.

 ### Loki Integration
 #### Loki Push API
-The charm seamlessly integrates with Loki, a powerful log aggregation system, through the `loki_push_api` interface.
+The charm seamlessly integrates with Loki, a powerful log aggregation system, through the `cos_agent` interface.
 This integration allows the charm to push various metrics and logs related to the Runners and the Charm itself to a Loki instance.
 This provides valuable insights into the performance and behavior of your deployment.

 ### Grafana Dashboard
 To make monitoring even more accessible, the charm comes with a pre-configured Grafana Dashboard.
 This dashboard is designed to visualize the metrics collected by the charm, making it easier for operators to track the health and performance of the system.